 Often confused with pharmacology, pharmacy is a separate discipline in the health sciences.
 It is the profession responsible for the preparation, dispensing, and appropriate use of medication, and provides services to achieve optimal therapeutic outcomes.
 If you are interested in pharmacy, see this link.

 Pharmacology is the study of the effects of chemical agents of therapeutic value or with the potential toxicity on biological systems.
-It includes two closely associated areas: pharmacodynamics and pharmacokinetics.
+It includes two closely associated areas: Pharmacodynamics and Pharmacokinetics.
 Pharmacodynamics is the study of the molecular, biochemical, and physiological effects of drugs on cellular systems and their mechanisms of action.
 Pharmacokinetics deals with the absorption, distribution, and excretion of drugs.
 Pharmacodynamic and pharmacokinetic aspects of action of chemical agents also apply to related areas of study, including toxicology and therapeutics.

 The pharmacological sciences can be further subdivided into these areas of research and education:

 Behavioral pharmacology studies the effects of drugs on behavior.
 Research includes topics such as the effects of psychoactive drugs on the phenomena of learning, memory, wakefulness, sleep, and drug addiction, and the behavioral consequences of experimental intervention in enzyme activity and brain neurotransmitter levels and metabolism.
-For more information about Behaviorla Pharmacology see the ASPET Division for Behavioral Pharmacology Web pages.
+For more information about Behavioral Pharmacology see the ASPET Division for Behavioral Pharmacology Web pages.

 Cardiovascular pharmacology concerns the effects of drugs on the heart, the vascular system, and those parts of the nervous and endocrine systems that participate in regulating cardiovascular function.
 Researchers observe the effects of drugs on arterial pressure, blood flow in specific vascular beds, release of physiological mediators, and on neural activity arising from central nervous system structures.
 For more information about Cardiovascular Pharmacology see the ASPET Division for Cardiovascular Pharmacology Web pages.